 3 Bad Inheritance Shortcuts

 There are many great ways to leave your assets to your children, but it’s just as important to know the not so great ways.
-Here are the 3 ways we see parents leaving an inheritance to a child that may result in some negative legal consequences.
+Here are the 3 bad inheritance shortcuts we see parents doing with an inheritance to a child that may result in some negative legal consequences.

 1. “Oral Statements”